Michael Kaeshammer: Canada's Boogie Woogie Piano Man

 Kaeshammer’s current tour had its genesis on CBC’s Q Radio program, which asked him to put together a Valentine’s Day show that he’s since decided to take on the road.

 “It’s kind of a mix.
-I’ll be catering to the them as well as performing some of my other stuff.
-Because it’s Valentine’s Day and I am so connected to making an audience feel at home it’s going to be a great show for couple.
+I’ll be catering to the Valentine's theme as well as performing some of my other stuff.
+Because it’s Valentine’s Day and I am so connected to making an audience feel at home it’s going to be a great show for couples.
 There might be one or two love songs.”

 As for touring beyond Valentine’s Day, Kaeshammer’s future may hold another tour of China, a country he’s performed in seven times that has given him a new perspective on music.